Operating System

 ✅ For Theory Questions:

-• Use comparison tables wherever possible
+• Use comparison tables wherever possible — examiners love it!

 • Write formulas before solving numericals